-Our agreed Decarbonisation Trajectory is shown in Figure 2, with the headlines being:
+Our agreed Decarbonisation Trajectory is shown in Fig X, with the headlines being:

-- \Rightarrow A 56% reduction in emissions from 2018 to 2030, achieved mostly through mode-shift and demand reduction. - \Rightarrow A 96% reduction in emissions from 2018 to 2040, reflecting longer-term decarbonisation measures, such as a high proportion of zero-emissions vehicles in the vehicle fleet. - \Rightarrow A close to zero date of 2045 for carbon emissions from surface transport in the North.
-This is a challenging benchmark reflecting the ambition of our partners and their desire to push further and faster than current national policy. - ⇒ A total carbon budget of approximately 290 megatonnes of CO2 from 2018 to 2050 mostly through mode shift and demand reduction.
+- A 55% reduction in emissions from 2018 to 2030, achieved mostly through mode-shift and demand reduction. - An 95% reduction in emissions from 2018 to 2040, reflecting longer-term decarbonisation measures, such as a high proportion of zero-emissions vehicles in the vehicle fleet. - A close to zero date of 2045 for carbon emissions from surface transport in the North.
+This is a challenging benchmark reflecting the ambition of our partners and their desire to push further and faster than current national policy.